micahkepe/radion/README.md

 First, follow the instructions at [giscus.app](https://giscus.app/).
-This includes installing the Giscus app and enabling discussions on the GitHup repository that you host the website code.
+This includes installing the Giscus app and enabling discussions on the GitHub repository that you host the website code.
 Additionally, fill in the repository path in the prompt.
 Then, from the generated script, fill in the corresponding values in the `config.toml`: